-To view the PTV phases dialog box, click Show Graph.
+To view a graph in the PTV phases dialog box, click Display phase program plot.
 This is a read-only, graphical display of changes in temperature, flow rate, and valve state with time.
 You can use the arrow buttons in the bottom left-hand corner to expand the time scale and view the early phases in more detail.
 The left-hand button expands the scale while the right-hand one contracts it.
 The graph cannot be scrolled in expanded mode.